LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 How to Write a LinkedIn Message That Gets a Reply

 Keep it short.
+The LinkedIn message window is narrow and most people read messages on mobile.
 Three to five sentences is the target.
 If you cannot explain why you are reaching out and what you are asking in five sentences, the message needs editing — not expanding.

 Be specific about why them.
 "I came across your profile" is not a reason.
 "I read your post on AI-driven hiring tools last week" is a reason.
-Specificity signals that you have paid attention.
+Specificity signals that you have paid attention and are not sending the same message to a hundred people.

 Make the ask small.
-A first message asking for a job or a one-hour call is too much.
-A focused question or a request for a 15-minute conversation is a manageable ask that most people can say yes to.
+A first message asking for a job, a reference, or a one-hour call is too much.
+A first message asking a single focused question or requesting a 15-minute conversation is a manageable ask that most people can say yes to without significant commitment.

 12 LinkedIn Message Templates